Quantum Hall correlations in tilted extended Bose-Hubbard chains

 The matrix elements are exponentially suppressed in $1/L_y^2$ and thus allow expansion by a small parameter.
 To see how the small parameter arises, note that a single particle LLL basis state can be written as a product of a plane wave around the circumference ($y$-direction) and a Gaussian along the length ($x$-direction): $e^{i (2\pi k/L_y)\, y}\phi_m(x)$, where $k$ is an integer and $\phi_k(x)\sim{\rm \exp}[{-(x+2\pi k/L_y)^2/2]}$.
 The strength of the FQH Hamiltonian matrix elements is then determined by the overlaps between nearest-neighbor basis states along $x$: $\vert \langle \phi_k(x)\vert \phi_{k\pm 1}(x)\rangle\vert^2\sim {\rm exp}(-4 \pi^2/L_y^2)$, which yields a small parameter for low $L_y$.
 For large $L_y$, the ground states of $\hat{H}_{\rm QH}$ become the bosonic Laughlin state \cite{bergholtz_2006_onedimensional}.

 Remarkably, the first four terms of Eq.~\eqref{short_range_laughlin_mapped} are nearly the same as the four lowest-order terms of Eq.~\eqref{untruncated_laughlin_hamil} (Sec.~II of Ref.~\onlinecite{supplemental}).
 The coefficient of the nearest-neighbor interaction term in Eq.~\eqref{short_range_laughlin_mapped} differs from the FQH model and the last term in Eq.~\eqref{short_range_laughlin_mapped} is qualitatively distinct; otherwise they are the same.
 This shows that $\hat{H}_g$ has the form of a short-ranged FQH-like model.
 To equate the matrix elements of both models, we make the assignment $g\rightarrow 2{\rm exp}(-4 \pi^2/l^2)$, where $l$ is an artificial length parameter, in Eq.~\eqref{short_range_laughlin_mapped}.
 By inserting $l$, we quantitatively connect a \emph{length} scale in a 2D FQH model (circumference, $L_y$) to \emph{internal parameters} in $\hat{H}_g$ (the ratio of energy scales captured by $l$).
 Conversely, the internal parameters of $\hat{H}_g$ can be used to study the length scaling in FQH models.
+As both $J$ and $\Delta$ are highly controllable in synthetic quantum systems such as cold atoms in optical lattices, tuning $g$ is feasible.

 \emph{Spectral Structure---} We compare properties of eigenstates of Eqs.~\eqref{short_range_laughlin_mapped} and \eqref{untruncated_laughlin_hamil} in finite-size systems.

 As expected from Eq.~\eqref{untruncated_laughlin_hamil}, we first checked that Eq.~\eqref{short_range_laughlin_mapped} has two zero-energy ground states for low $g$, using ED and DMRG for up to $32$ particles.
 At high $g$, while the degeneracy is still two, there are small deviations from zero energy due to the last term in Eq.~\eqref{short_range_laughlin_mapped}.
 This confirms a two-fold degenerate ground state and energy gap (Sec.~I of Ref.~\cite{supplemental} presents additional charge gap data).
 These findings are consistent with generic requirements \cite{oshikawa_2000_commensurability} in lattice models at $\nu_L=1/2$.